 Optimize Apache Hive queries in Azure HDInsight

-HDInsight clusters of Hadoop cluster type are not optimized for performance by default.
-This article describes some of the most common Hive performance optimization methods that you can apply to your queries.
+This article describes some of the most common performance optimizations that you can use to improve the performance of your Apache Hive queries.

 Scale out worker nodes